 It takes a lot of thought and constraint to effectively institute this discipline.
 It means sifting through the sea of fads, effects, and noise to see what works with what you’re visually trying to convey.
 It’s a series of changes that appear to be small, but accept this challenge and see if the small tweak can lead to giant leaps.

-Are you interested in learning more about Credera’s User Experience team?
+Are you interested in learning more about Credera’s Experience Design team?
 Follow us @CrederaUX.